smoli/dapentry/Readme.md

 ## How does it work?

 It uses an interpreted language that resembles something like assembly to draw pictures.
-User interactions creates the program in the background.
+User interaction creates the program in the background.
 [See here](doc/opcodes.md) for more details on the language and the interpreter.

 ## Bugs